 Heriot-Watt is located in Edinburgh, home to the Scottish Parliament and the center of Scottish law, government and politics.
 Its many achievements include pioneering scientific research, from Alexander Graham Bell’s telephone to the cloning of Dolly the sheep.

 Academics: Civil or Environmental Engineering majors must take two or three required and one or two elective courses.
 The recommended course load is four Heriot-Watt (H-W) courses.
-Civil Engineering students formulate a plan of study with Faculty Coordinator, Professor Ray Cook and Environmental Engineering students work with Faculty Coordinator, Professor James Malley.
+Civil and Environmental Engineering students formulate a plan of study with Faculty Coordinator, Professor Ray Cook.

 Extra-Curricular Activities: The H-W University Students Union is very active and plays a key role in bringing students together through a wide range of student-run clubs, societies and events.
 From the Computer Games Society to the Dance Club, there is something for everyone.
 The Center for Sport and Exercise (CSE) at the Edinburgh Campus is recognized as one of the best university sports centers in the UK.
 Facilities include sports halls, playing pitches, squash courts, gyms, fitness classes, physiotherapy, podiatry, sports massage, and sports science testing services.